aws-samples/non-profit-blockchain/ngo-ui/README.md

 In Cloud9, navigate to the Cloud9 menu and click Preview->Preview Running Application.
 This will show the UI login page in a pane in the Cloud9 IDE.
 You can expand this out to your browser by clicking the icon next to the URL in the preview pane.

+NOTE: You must remove the `https://` protocol from the Cloud9 URL.
+The application does not use TLS/SSL, and most modern browsers will not allow you to call an HTTPS endpoint when the underlying application makes HTTP calls.

 ## Step 5 - Register a user in the application
 Registering a user is necessary before you carry out any tasks in the UI application.
 User registration